 WHY I LOVE PINGREE

-I've been going to Pingree for the past couple of years and I love it!
+I've gone to Pingree for my high school career and I've loved it!
 The community there is incredible and the friends that I've made will last past my time there.
 I play soccer and tennis there and do robotics in the winter, all of which I love.
 I've also been on the robotics team and have had plenty of practice building with metal, which has been a lot of fun.
 At Pingree, I started two clubs with two of my friends.
 One is where one of my friends and I can teach people how to solve Rubik's Cubes, predictably called Rubik's Cube Club.
 The other one is the Writing Club, where people can express themselves through their creative writing.
 I have pictures of both of these below.
 I'm also a member of the Asian Student Alliance, an affinity space for students who identify as Asian or Asian-American.
 Along with these clubs, I was part of the Pingree Model UN team, which I added a picture of from a meet at St. John's Prep.
 I'm also a Head Tour Guide at the school, which means I can share my experiences at the school with prospective students, something that I think is the most important part of the application process.
 As I said before, I've been part of the Pingree Soccer, Tennis, and Robotics teams.
 Along with that, this is going to be my first year playing basketball for the school, and while I am going to be playing it in the winter, I plan to still help out the Robotics team whenever I can.
 For some reason, the robotics team doesn't take photos, maybe because we're all camera-shy, but my soccer and tennis photos are below, along with the photo of the robot we built in my freshman year, which is not as camera-shy.
 I've also organized a volunteering opportunity at Pingree.
 On October 28th, 2023, 9 Pingree students helped Habitat for Humanity, an organization you can read more about on my Architecture page, by building affordable housing for local residents.
 This is something I did over the summer and enjoyed, so I thought to provide an opportunity for other students to have the same experience.
 Hopefully, I can organize more opportunities like this in the future, but maybe not in the winter, cause it's freaking cold here.

 BOYS J.V.
 BASKETBALL (2024-2025 SEASON)